-0000333300000001000 l 042638 THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELE ECTION OF EACH OF THE NOMINEES NAMED IN PROPOSAL 1 & "FOR" PROPOSALS 2 & 3.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EI NVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $oxed{X}$ The shares represented by this proxy, when properly executed, will be voted as directed or, if no direction is given, will be voted "FOR" each of the nominees named in Proposal 1 and "FOR" Proposals 2 and 3.
-DONALD C.I.
-LUCKY The Proxies are hereby authorized to vote in accordance with their best judgment on any other matter that may properly come before the 2018 Annual Meeting or any postponements or adjournment thereof.
-WEODTANT PROPOSAL NO. 2: ADVISORY RESOLUTION TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS.
-IMPORTANT In order that there may be a proper representation at the meeting, we urge you to sign, date and mail the proxy card even if you plan on attending the 2018 Annual Meeting.
+00003333030300001000 9 042519 THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF EACH OF THE NOMINEES NAMED IN PROPOSAL 1 AND "FOR" PROPOSALS 2 & 3.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 The shares represented by this proxy, when properly executed, will be voted as directed or, if no direction is given, will be voted "FOR" each of the nominees named in Proposal 1 and "FOR" Proposals 2 and 3.
+PROPOSAL NO. 1: ELECTION OF THE FOUR CLASS III NOMINEES, EACH TO SERVE A TERM OF THREE YEARS.
+FOR AGAINST ABSTAIN The Proxies are hereby authorized to vote in accordance with their Larry F. Altenbaumer best judgment on any other matter that may properly come before the 2019 Annual Meeting or any postponements or adjournment thereof.
+Bradley T. Favreau William A. Koertner IMPORTANT William D. Patterson In order that there may be a proper representation at the meeting, we urge you to sign, date and mail the proxy card even if you plan on attending the 2019 Annual Meeting.
 If you are present in person you may, if you wish, vote personally on all matters properly brought before the meeting.
-If you hold your shares in Street-name and wish to vote in person at the meeting, you must provide a legal proxy obtained from your bank or broker.
-PROPOSAL NO. 3: RATIFICATION OF THE APPOINTMENT DF CROWE HORWATH LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2018.
+If you hold your shares in street-name and wish to vote in person at the meeting, you must provide a legal proxy obtained from your bank or broker.
+PROPOSAL NO. 2: ADVISORY RESOLUTION TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS PROPOSAL NO. 3: RATIFICATION OF THE APPOINTMENT OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
 MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
+Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

-The Board of Directors of MYR GROUP INC. Cordially invites you to attend the 2018 Annual Meeting of Stockholders Thursday, April 26, 2018 9:00 a.m.
-Local Time Renaissance Schaumburg Hotel 1551 North Thoreau Drive Schaumburg, IL 60173
+The Board of Directors of MYR GROUP INC. Cordially invites you to attend the 2019 Annual Meeting of Stockholders Thursday, April 25, 2019 9:00 a.m.
+Local Time DOUBLETREE HOTEL 75 W. ALGONQUIN RD.
+ARLINGTON HEIGHTS, IL 60005